+The City shall manage and invest its cash with four primary objectives, listed in the order of priority: safety, liquidity, public trust, and yield, expressed as optimization of investment income.
 The safety of the principal invested always remains the primary objective.
 All investments shall be designed and managed in a manner responsive to the public trust and consistent with state and local law.

-An effective cash management program and investment policy will be pursued by the Investment Officer to take advantage of investment interest as viable and material revenue to all operating and capital funds.
+An aggressive cash management program and investment policy will be pursued by the Investment Officer to take advantage of investment interest as viable and material revenue to all operating and capital funds.
 Cash management is defined as the process of managing monies in order to ensure maximum cash availability and maximum investment income on short-term investments of idle cash.
 The City's portfolio shall be designed and managed in a manner responsive to the public trust.
 Income from investments will be used in a manner that will best serve the interests of the City of North Richland Hills.